 7.Oh and because of the time of year – the state of my hanging baskets would be mentioned.
 Guaranteed!

 My mother was standing outside the train station with Dad in what can only be described as lurid peacock on steroids green/blue ensemble?
 She always looks well coiffed (smart grey bob) and relatively glamourous.
 Mum also aspires to a little french sophistication with her attire.
 She was probably (disclaimer – I can neither confirm or deny) wearing a Jacques Vert suit with coordinating shoes and handbag with a pashmina.
-She was just missing a fascinator for the full Mother of the Bride look.
-My Dad, in contrast, was sporting his trusty ‘Regatta’ Mac and comfy cords and was struggling with all their luggage.“Darling, you’re late!”my Mother trilled out as I walked towards them.
+She was just missing a fascinator for the full Mother-of-the-Bride look.
+My Dad, in stark contrast, was sporting his trusty ‘Regatta’ Mac and comfy cords and was struggling with all their luggage.
+“Darling, you’re late!”my Mother trilled out as I walked towards them.

 “Yes, we’ve been standing here a whole 2 minutes,” said Dad, mocking my Mum and eye rolling at me.

 “Don’t you two start ganging up on me the moment we set eyes on each other,” she said, tutting and dragging me in for a couple of air kisses.
 She smelt familiarly like talcum powder (the type you win in a crap village fete raffle).

 I helped Dad with their numerous bags while Mum wafted her pashmina about ineffectually.